The NFL's 25 Greatest Quarterbacks of All-Time

 Record 186-112 Playoff 13-11 Stat Total Comp 6,300 Att.
 10,169 % 62.0 Yard 71,838 TD 508 INT 336 Rat.
 86.0 GWD 45 Rush 1,844 TD 14

 Favre was selected by the Atlanta Falcons with the 33rd overall pick out of Southern Miss in the 1991 NFL Draft.
 He would soon make his way to Green Bay in 1992 where he would flourish for the next 16 seasons.
 Favre built a legacy in Green Bay, leading the Packers to back-to-back Super Bowls (XXXI and XXXII) and a world championship in 1996 (XXXI).
 The three-time NFL MVP (1995, ’96, ’97) still holds several NFL passing records and ranks in the top five in practically every statistical passing category.
-He is tied with Peyton Manning for most career regular-season wins (186) and sits just one behind Manning in overall wins with 199.
+He is tied with Peyton Manning for most career regular-season wins (186).
 He was a six time All-Pro selection and was invited to 11 Pro Bowls.
 Favre also built a tough-as-nails reputation on his way to becoming the NFL’s “Iron Man,” starting in 297 consecutive regular-season games.
 It is the longest streak of its kind by any player, at any position, in NFL history.
 A record that will likely never be broken.
 Favre would bounce in and out of retirement over the final three seasons of his 20-year career, ending it with short stints with the Jets and Vikings.
-Favre headlines the Pro Football Hall of Fame's Class of 2016, which will be officially inducted in August.
+Favre headlined the Pro Football Hall of Fame's Class of 2016.

 Record 186-79 Playoff 14-13 Stat Total Comp 6,125 Att.
 9,380 % 65.3 Yard 71,940 TD 539 INT 251 Rat.
 96.5 GWD 56 Rush 667 TD 18

 The first overall pick in the 1998 NFL Draft out of the University of Tennessee, Peyton Manning has garnered more accomplishments than any other quarterback in NFL history.
-In a storybook career that has spanned 17 seasons between the Colts and Broncos, the future Hall of Famer has won five NFL MVP trophies, the most of any player.
-He has been named an All-Pro an impressive 10 times and has been invited to the Pro Bowl in all but three of his seasons (14).
-Manning holds practically every major NFL passing record imaginable, both single season and career.
-He has more wins than any other quarterback in NFL history (200) and is tied with Brett Favre for the most regular-season victories (186).
-He has played in four Super Bowls, winning twice (XLI and 50), and was named MVP in leading the Colts to victory over the Bears in Super Bowl XLI.
+In a storybook career that spanned 17 seasons between the Colts and Broncos, the future Hall of Famer won five NFL MVP trophies, the most of any player.
+He was named an All-Pro an impressive 10 times and was invited to the Pro Bowl in all but three of his seasons (14).
+Manning holds practically every major NFL passing record imaginable, both single-season and career.
+He is tied with Brett Favre for the most regular-season victories (186).
+He played in four Super Bowls, winning twice (XLI and 50), and was named MVP in leading the Colts to victory over the Bears in Super Bowl XLI.
 Manning is the epitome of elite in every sense of the word.
 He will forever be acknowledged for his high football IQ, relentless preparation, and immense character, both on and off the field.
-With the likelihood that he has played his final game, he has earned the honor of being called the greatest quarterback to ever throw on a pair of cleats.

 3. Joe Montana, 1979-94